CETO

-CETO is a wave-energy technology that converts kinetic energy from ocean swell into electrical power and (in CETO 5) directly desalinates freshwater through reverse osmosis.
+CETO is a wave-energy technology currently being developed by Australian company Carnegie Clean Energy and its international subsidiaries.
+CETO is a fully submerged device that converts kinetic energy from ocean swell into electrical power, and in some cases directly desalinates freshwater through reverse osmosis.
+The name is inspired by the Greek ocean goddess, Ceto.

 The technology was developed and tested onshore and offshore in Fremantle, Western Australia.
 In early 2015 a CETO 5 production installation was commissioned and connected to the grid.
 As of January 2016 all the electricity generated is being purchased to contribute towards the power requirements of HMAS Stirling naval base at Garden Island, Western Australia.
 Some of the energy will also be used directly to desalinate water.

+Further development of the CETO technology within the EuropeWave project commenced in December 2021, and as of March 2025 is still ongoing.

 CETO is designed to be a simple and robust wave technology.
-As of January 2016 CETO is claimed to be the only ocean-tested wave-energy technology globally that is both fully submerged and generates power and or desalinated water onshore.
+As of January 2016 CETO is claimed to be the only ocean-tested wave-energy technology globally that can be both fully submerged and generating power/desalinated water at the same time.
 The CETO technology has been independently verified by Energies Nouvelles (EDF EN) and the French naval contractor DCNS.

 Technology

+The CETO technology consists of a fully submerged buoy anchored to the seabed.
+Ocean swell causes the buoy to move, and this motion relative to the seabed is harnessed directly to produce electricity in CETO 6, or using pumps to provide pressurised water in the case of CETO 5 and earlier versions.